-- 2. To amend the Company's 2003 Stock FOR AGAINST ABSTAIN Plan to increase the shares available [] [] [] for issuance from 3,000,000 to 5,000,000. - 3.
-To amend and restate the Company's FOR AGAINST ABSTAIN Articles of Incorporation as [] [] [] described in the Proxy Statement. - 4.
+2. To amend the Company's 2003 Stock FOR AGAINST ABSTAIN

+Plan to increase the shares available [] [] []

+for issuance from 3,000,000 to

+5,000,000.

+З. To amend and restate the Company's FOR AGAINST ABSTAIN

+Articles of Incorporation as [] [] []

+described in the Proxy Statement.

 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before this meeting.

-Please disregard the following if you have previously provided your consent decision.
+$\ensuremath{\mathsf{Please}}$ disregard the following if you have previously provided your consent decision.

-[] By checking the box to the left, I consent to future delivery of annual reports, proxy statements, prospectuses other materials and shareholder communications electronically via the Internet at a webpage which will be disclosed to me.
-I understand that the transfer agent, Registrar and Trust Company, 10 Commerce Drive, Cramford, NJ 07016 and that costs normally associated with electronic delivery, such as usage and telephone charges as well as any costs I may incur in printing documents, will be my responsibility.
+[] By checking the box to the left, I consent to future delivery of annual reports, proxy statements, prospectuses other materials and shareholder communications electronically via the Internet at a webpage which will be

 Company may no longer distribute printed materials to me regarding any future stockholder meeting until such consent is revoked.
-I understand that I may revoke my consent at any time by contacting the Company's
+I understand that I may revoke my consent at any time by contacting the Company's transfer agent, Registrar and Trust Company, 10 Commerce Drive, Cramford, NJ 07016 and that costs normally associated with electronic delivery, such as usage and telephone charges as well as any costs I may incur in printing documents, will be my responsibility.